DIFFER: Decomposing Individual Reward for Fair Experience Replay in Multi-Agent Reinforcement Learning: Introduction

-We evaluate the DER on a range of challenging multi-agent cooperative tasks, including StarCraft II micromanagement tasks (SMAC) \cite{samvelyan19smac} and the Multi-Agent Mujoco \cite{peng2021facmac} tasks.
-The experiment results show that the DER significantly accelerates learning efficiency.
-We also illustrate the optimization equivalence of approximated individual reward from the respect of experiments.
+We evaluate DIFFER on a diverse set of challenging multi-agent cooperative tasks, encompassing StarCraft II micromanagement tasks (SMAC) \cite{samvelyan19smac}, Google Football Research (GRF) \cite{kurach2020google}, and Multi-Agent Mujoco \cite{peng2021facmac} tasks.
+Our experimental findings demonstrate that DIFFER substantially enhances learning efficiency and improves performance.